 During February and March of 2011 Wisconsin's state capitol became "ground zero" in the battle between Republicans and Democrats over the way forward, fiscally and politically in the United States.
 The debate was over a bill which stripped away nearly all bargaining right from public unions and gave unprecedented power to the state's governor.
 The rallies attracted tens of thousands of protesters daily to the capitol (100,000 on Saturday, February 26th and March 12th).
-They were the largest protest ever in a city known for its protest in the '60s and 70's.
+They were the largest protest ever in a city known for its protests in the '60s and 70's.

 Immerse yourself and experience this history making event.